taikedz/alpacka-ng/README.md

 ## Get warnings

-(TBD)

 You can also set a warning for any action.
 Warnings are messages that are displayed before an action is carried out.
-If a warning is set, a message is printed and nothing is performed.
+If a warning is set, a message is printed and `paf` exits without carrying out the activity.

-To run an action bypassing the warning (execute anyway), use the long bypass option
+To run an action bypassing the warning (execute anyway), use the long bypass option:

-  paf -g `--live-dangerously`
+  paf -g --ignore-warnings

 To set a warning:

-    paf -w upgrade -W "Be careful when upgrading this server - it restarts the core service, which takes a while !"
+    paf -w -A upgrade -W "Be careful when upgrading this server - it restarts the core service, which takes a while !"

 To unset a warning:

-    sudo paf -w upgrade -W .
+    sudo paf -w -A upgrade -W .

 To simply view an existing warning:

-    paf -w upgrade
+    paf -w -A upgrade

 Warnings can be set for `upgrade` and `remove`